 He was previously Chief Scientific Adviser and Director of Research and Evidence at the Department for International Development.

 Chris is an epidemiologist and physician.
 Prior to joining DHSC he was Chair for the Department of Health National Expert Panel on New and Emerging Infections (NEPNEI) and the Advisory Committee on Dangerous Pathogens (ACDP).

 DHSC Chief Scientific Adviser

-- overall responsibility for the DH research and development budget which includes the National Institute of Health Research (NIHR)
+- overall responsibility for the Department of Health (DH) research and development budget which includes the National Institute of Health Research (NIHR)

 - research policy and supporting evidenced based decision making capacity in the department

 - member of the department’s senior leadership team and executive board